tacoss/bdd-tc/README.md

   Then I test for something specific
 ```

-Multiple hooks can be specified separated with commas.

-> Depending on the context `beforeEach/afterEach` or `before/after` is used automatically.
+> Depending on the context, `beforeEach/afterEach` or `before/after` is used automatically.

 ### Matchers